aanastasiou/springboard/README.md

 You are now ready to compile Springboard programs.
 Try `./sbc.py --help` for more information.

-The compiler is "intelligent enough" to catch cyclic references and symbol redefinitions.
+The compiler is "intelligent enough" to catch:
+    - Cyclic imports
+    - Cyclic definitions
+    - Undefined symbols
+    - Symbols being redefined

 ## Improvements (?)

-1. Ensure that the symbol under definition is not used in its own definition.
-   - At the moment this leads to infinite recursion

-2. Allow complete/partial redefinition of a symbol:
+Allow complete/partial redefinition of a symbol:

 - `:` define symbol (if it already exists, throws error)
 - `::` re-define symbol (if it already exists, the code it resolves to gets completely replaced, otherwise, throw undefined error)
 - `:=` extend symbol (if it already exists, the code it resolves to is extended, otherwise, throw undefined error)

 ## Why Springboard?

-The first implementation of what later became Springboard was, unsurprisingly in Forth.
+The first implementation of what later became Springboard was, unsurprisingly, in Forth.
 Forth's ability to define a "vocabulary" of "words" that resolve to effects on the stack(s) results in very readable and clear code.
 Taken to the extreme, the actual Forth code itself, spells out the solution to a given problem.